 Platforms: Apple and Android

-Strobe tuners are highly regarded as the most accurate and precise tuners out on the market by many musicians and teachers.
+Strobe tuners are highly regarded as the most accurate and precise tuners out on the market by many musicians and teachers and provide great visual feedback while tuning.
 This app takes the technology that was typically only found in large, heavy boxes that are not easily portable, and makes it available on the phone.
 This app is on the pricey side as far as typical phone apps go, coming in at $9.99 for both Apple and Android users.
 However, given the technology used, it’s well worth it for the musician who wants to make sure everything is right in tune.

 Platform: Apple and Android